Keeo/ember-cli-scrollbar/README.md

 # Ember-cli-scrollbar

 Another wrapper for [perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar).
-This one  can be used as a mixin or component and events comming from *perfect-scrollbar* are directed to functions in component and send out as actions.
+This one  can be used as a mixin or component and events coming from *perfect-scrollbar* are directed to functions in component and send out as actions.
 See usage for examples.

 This addon was created as compilation of [ember-perfect-scroll](https://github.com/imanhodjaev/ember-perfect-scroll) and [ember-perfect-scrollbar](https://github.com/null-null-null/ember-perfect-scrollbar).